 The air conditioning system is under pressure.
 If not handled properly during servicing, it could explode.
 Any servicing that requires depressurizing and recharging the air conditioning system must be conducted by a qualified technician with the right facilities to do the job.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment or property damage.